MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 To distribute a package with App Center, go to [App Center][app-center-home], go to your app, then go to **Distribute** > **Groups** and select **New release**.
 Follow the steps in the wizard.
 ![Distributing a new release](~/distribution/images/distribution_new-release-button.png)

 In the first step, choose the **Release** area to browse for the file you want to upload, or drag and drop the file onto the area.
-Depending on the operating system of your app and the file extension, App Center may ask you to enter a version and build number for your release.
-Enter the information and choose **Next**.
+Depending on the OS and file extension for your app, App Center may ask for a version and build number for the release.
+Enter this information and choose **Next**.

 You can include release notes as a part of your release, both in plain text or Markdown format.
 Choose **Next**.